Last Updated on 02/05/2022

 Where to Stay in Tarifa

 The present day bar and reception area was formerly part of an old family home until it was converted to a hotel in the 1980s.
 Today, choose from over 30 rooms (preferably sea facing to see the sunset) and have a memorable dinner at their onsite restaurant below the archways.
-Check for the best rates and availability here.
+Check rates and availability here.

 Things to do in Tarifa

 Tarifa is known for being the windiest town in Europe and therefore, ideal for wind sports like kitesurfing.
 You’ll have your choice of schools and supply rentals.
 I am not near athletic or adventurous enough to try kitesurfing, so you will find me on the beach instead.

 In southern Spain in general, there is no shortage of sandy beaches.
 Tarifa has miles of coastline starting in Playa Valdevaqueros.
 Go even further north and you’ll find the beaches and dune of Bolonia.

 In Bolonia, you can’t miss the ancient roman town of Baelo Claudia about 20 minutes north of Tarifa city center.
 The archeological site displays a 2nd century BC city including a basilica, aqueduct, forum, four temples and fish factory.
 Admission: free for EU citizens, 1,50 euro for other.
 Check the informational page for opening hours.